 I enjoyed planning this tiny space.
 I made two idea boards and ultimately went with the black mirror option, typical for me.

 We painted the walls using Behr paint, matched to Edgecomb Gray by Benjamin Moore, at 75% strength.
 When we had the floors refinished, we carried the hardwood into this bath and it has held up well so far.
 We also purchased a new toilet and pedestal sink.

-I purchased the black arched mirror from One Kings Lane.
-The polished nickel faucet is from Amazon.
-The faucet was a great price, and it has worked fine for the past two years but I will eventually replace this with a more quality piece that is made to last.
-I can tell there is some staining already on this one so I would not recommend it for a long term option.
+I purchased the black arched mirror from One Kings Lane, similar available here (link).
+The polished nickel faucet is from Amazon (link).
+The faucet was a great price, and it has worked well for the past two years.
+One day I may replace this with a higher end “lifetime” piece, but for now it does the job and is priced right for polished nickel.

 I did not end up purchasing the Melanie Severin art piece that I used in my idea board, but I still love it and am trying to figure out a place I could use it in my home.
 I found this framed floral print at Home Goods and thought it was a good option for now.